 Target audiences: As discussed in Part 1, the critical issue is to identify a core group of stakeholders who are able to articulate the challenges and technical needs and/or actively participate in and advocate for SERVIR initiatives.
 It is not essential to include every ministry and NGO.
 In fact, it is preferable to have a targeted, manageable audience so that the dialogue is rich and specific.
 It may be useful to include others with insight on or opportunity to leverage related projects as well as those who can effectively represent the views of beneficiaries.
+When thinking about who to invite, ask questions such as "who will be impacted that has traditionally been left out of these design spaces?"
+Consider including groups such as women stakeholders, indigenous populations, or youth.
 In some cases, valuable lessons may be learned through the participation of a few people from similar projects that did not succeed.